unexist/blog/_posts/2020-11-07-cloud-native.md

 I was never a big fan of all these cloud stuff, especially not of the *cloud native* idea, but for my current project I have to get over and used to it.

-So far, my only realy experience with [kubernetes](https://kubernetes.io/) was during universities, guided training sessions at work, with some experienced instructor.
+So far, my only really experience with [kubernetes][1] was during universities, guided training sessions at work, with some experienced instructor.
 That never worked well for me.

 I can do guided stuff all day long, but when I don't get my hands dirty, this stuff never sticks to me.
 Most of the commands succeed and I have no idea what I succeeded in *and/or* what is supposed to